douglasmakey/socket-sharding/readme.md

 ![](https://user-images.githubusercontent.com/8400576/127754771-6a789f00-7022-4602-a628-a3d124b43421.png)

-As we can notice, we not only obtain the super power to create more than one socket with the same IP: Port combination, we also obtain a kind of load balancer in the kernel mode.
+As we can notice, we not only get the super power to create more than one socket with the same IP: Port combination, but we also obtain a kind of load balancer in the kernel mode.

 ### Go sockets